 IST

-History of the service
+History of the IES

-Since two different schemes were expressed, the matter was referred to the Economic Committee of Secretaries, before a paper was submitted to the cabinet for its orders.
+Since two different schemes were expressed, the matter was referred to the Economic Committee of Secretaries, before a paper was submitted to the Union Cabinet for its orders.
 The Economic Committee of Secretaries accordingly discussed the matter on the 4th December 1956 and examined as to which of the two schemes was more suitable to the needs of Government.
 It was pointed out that in certain Ministries like Railways, Food, Agriculture and Labour it was not merely statistics that was wanted but also economic advice.
-Advice on price fixation and controls, exports and imports of specified agricultural commodities and investigations of an economic character could not be had from men trained only in statistics.
-Nor was it considered practicable for these ministries to seek ad hoc economic advice from outside economists in respect of these matters.
+Advice on price fixation and controls, exports and imports of specified commodities and investigations of an economic character could not be had from personnel trained only in statistics.
+Nor was it considered practicable for these Ministries to seek ad hoc economic advice from outside economists in respect of these matters.

-Orders of the Cabinet were solicited on whether a combined Economic and Statistical Service should be constituted as recommended by Krishnamachari Committee or whether two separate services should be formed as recommended by Economics Committee of Secretaries.
-The Cabinet in its meeting held on 12th Feb 1958 decided that two separate services should be formed; a Statistical Service and other an Economic Service.
+Orders of the Cabinet were solicited on whether a combined Economic and Statistical Service should be constituted as recommended by the Krishnamachari Committee or whether two separate services should be formed as recommended by the Economics Committee of Secretaries.
+The Cabinet in its meeting held on 12th Feb 1958 decided that two separate services should be formed; a Statistical Service and an Economic Service.
 It was further decided that the control of the two services should vest in the Ministry of Home Affairs.
-On 23rd August 1958, a Committee chaired by Cabinet Secretary, decided on the draft rules regarding the Statistical/Economic services.
-The rules for the two services were to be published separately and an independent board was to be set up.

-The Indian Economic Service was constituted on 1st November 1961 and the Service Rules were notified on the same date.
-The actual operationalization of service took place in 1964 by induction of a number of officers who were then holding posts which were identified as posts carrying work relating to economic analysis.
-Direct recruitment to the service through all India competitive examination conducted by UPSC started in 1967.
-The first batch of direct recruit officers joined in the year 1968.
+The actual operationalization of service took place in 1964 with the induction of a number of officers who were then holding posts which were identified as posts carrying work relating to economic analysis.

 Disclaimer